This research is supported by you, our readers, through our independently chosen links, which earn us a commission. Learn More.

 Your cervical spine area is a complex construct that endures much stress and trauma from performing daily tasks.

 Pain in the neck is commonplace due to what this area goes through every day in the modern world.

-This guide will discuss neck pain, neck traction, stretching of the cervical area, and what cervical traction devices are best for treatments at home.
+This guide on best cervical traction devices will discuss neck pain, neck traction, stretching of the cervical area, and which traction devices are best for treatments at home.

 Home Cervical Traction Devices

 How can you do neck traction at home?

 First, you choose the traction device you need and follow the guidelines for each one.

 You can choose from four different types of neck traction devices to use at home.
 Each one offers similar results, but they are different types of devices: